AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

        this, this is the main "home base".
      * If you registered, open the HackMD notes link (this is used to ask questions).
-     * If you registered for exercise sessions, open that Zoom session.
-This is optional, you are told when you can go here for help.
+     * Optional: If you registered for exercise sessions, open that Zoom session.
+This is only active during exercise sessions, you will get instructions.

    * If you want to host your own Zoom exercises sessions making use of our livestream, you may contact us (`CodeRefinery chat